thupham96/Selenium-Web-Driver/internet-speed-twitter-bot/readme.md

-Project: Developing an Internet Speed Twitter Bot
+Title: Creating an Internet Speed Twitter Bot with Python and Selenium

-For this undertaking, I employed Python along with the Selenium WebDriver to retrieve the download and upload speeds from speedtest.net.
-These speeds were then compared to the current download and upload speeds provided by my internet service provider.
-Subsequently, the bot was programmed to share a tweet containing the gathered data.
+In this project, I utilized Python and the Selenium WebDriver to build an Internet Speed Twitter Bot.
+The bot's primary function is to access speedtest.net and retrieve both download and upload speeds.
+It then compares these speeds with the speeds advertised by my internet service provider.
+Finally, the bot automatically shares a tweet containing the collected data.

+Inspiration: The project draws inspiration from a subscriber who used a Raspberry Pi and Twitter to notify Comcast whenever their internet speed fell below the advertised level.
+Following this example, I developed a similar bot to monitor and publicly share any discrepancies in my internet speeds.